zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     ![](images/11-opc.png)

-3. Switch back to the terminal session with *oracle* user and Generate a keystore inside the *oiri-cli* container
+3. Switch back to the terminal session with *oracle* user and Generate a keystore inside the *oiri-cli* container.

     ```
     <copy>sudo su - oracle</copy>